AndroidModLoader/JPatch/README.md

  - Allowes gang wars to have a wanted level (like on PC)
  - Fixing drunk camera on high FPS
  - When headlights are active, the windows are no longer transparent from one side
+ - Returned back the game logic related to player aiming at peds
+ - Now the game shuts opened doors at high speeds with high FPS

 **Since v1.8**
  - Some cut effects from the game are back